AxisCommunications/acap3-examples/using-opencv/README.md

    opencv_app[2211]: Motion detected: YES
    ```

-### Walkthrough
+### Walk-through of application

+The [Dockerfile](Dockerfile) suits as a good overview of the build process;

+1. First the OpenCV libraries are built with the help of CMake and the ACAP SDK
+   libraries, especially `libc` and `libstdc++`.
+2. The OpenCV libraries are then copied to the application directory under
+   `lib`.
+3. Finally the ACAP application is built with the build instructions in the
+   [Makefile](app/Makefile) where it links to and bundles the OpenCV libraries
+to the application.

-#### Dockerfile
+#### Building OpenCV libraries

-In our [Dockerfile](Dockerfile) are the instructions which builds OpenCV and our application.
-As the application is not built on the camera platform, but rather on our host machine for the camera platform, a crosscompilation toolchain needs to be installed.
-This is done with the
-installation of the `crossbuild-essential-{armhf or arm64}` package, depending on the camera architecture.

-With the toolchain installed, OpenCV can be retrieved and configured.
-To make OpenCV build for the armhf platform, the crosscompilation toolchain
+OpenCV libraries are built with CMake and some special steps are made to get
+a correct build:

+* The ACAP SDK is sourced to get cross compilation variables like `CC` and
+  `CXX` which contains the path to the SDK libraries.
+* To get correct cross compilation settings, `CMAKE_TOOLCHAIN_FILE` is set to the
+  architecture specific file provided by OpenCV.
+* CMake picks up environment variables like `CC` and `CXX` but seems to not
+  work in combination with `CMAKE_TOOLCHAIN_FILE`.
+To get CMake to pick up the
+cross compiler and SDK library path, these variables are split and set
+explicitly in `CMAKE_{C,CXX}_COMPILER` and `CMAKE_{C,CXX}_FLAGS` respectively.

-is specified with the `CMAKE_TOOLCHAIN_FILE` option.
-Other noteworthy options are the ones related to *NEON* and *VFPV3*, which are optimizations
+Other noteworthy options are the ones related to `NEON` and `VFPV3`, which are
+optimizations available for the platform that can greatly speed up CPU
+operations.
+This is only necessary for armv7hf, in aarch64 these options are
+implicitly present.

-available for the platform that can greatly speed up CPU operations.
-Those options are implicitly present in the aarch64 compiler implementation, they are therefore explicitly omitted for the aarch64 build.
-The other configuration options are there to make the OpenCV installation quite stripped
+The other configuration options are there to make the OpenCV installation quite
-of functionality not needed for our example application.
-However, you will likely have to change these options to accommodate your custom
+stripped of functionality not needed for the example application.
+However, you
+will likely have to change these options to accommodate your custom
 application.

-OpenCV is built and the output is put in the `/target-root/` directory, as per the `CMAKE_INSTALL_PREFIX` option.
-This is done in order
-to keep the armhf files separated from the non-armhf files.
-These files are then copied to
-the `/opt/axis/acapsdk/sysroots/cortexa9hf-neon-poky-linux-gnueabi/` folder as this is used as the root for the application's Makefile.

-#### Makefile
+#### Building ACAP application

-The [Makefile](app/Makefile) in the `app` directory specifies how the application is compiled and packaged.
-Notable in the Makefile is that the
+The build instructions of the ACAP application are found in the
-OpenCV libraries our application needs are bundled with the application.
-These are copied to a path, `lib/`, relative to the applications
-root through the `libscopy` target and then located using rpath.
+[Makefile](app/Makefile).
+Note the use of the option
+`-Wl,--no-as-needed,-rpath,'$$ORIGIN/lib'` which will set the *runtime share
+library search path* and is where the bundled libraries will be found when the
+application is installed on a device.

-#### OpenCV application
+#### ACAP application using OpenCV

-The OpenCV application can be seen in [example.cpp](app/example.cpp) in the `app` directory.
-It is a C++ application
+The example application source code using OpenCV can be seen in
+[example.cpp](app/example.cpp).
+It is a C++ application which uses the OpenCV
-which uses OpenCV's MOG2 background subtraction and noise filtering to detect changes in the image in order to perform motion detection.
+MOG2 background subtraction and noise filtering to detect changes in the image
+in order to perform motion detection.

-The code is documented to give a clear understanding of what steps are needed to grab frames from the camera and perform operations on them.
+The code is documented to give a clear understanding of what steps are needed
+to grab frames from the camera and perform operations on them.

-The output of the application can be seen through the `App log` or by running `journalctl -f` while connected through SSH to the camera.
+The output of the application can be seen through the `App log` or by running

-## Notes

-Proxy settings for the Docker build are taken from the environment variables `http_proxy` and `https_proxy`.
+`journalctl -f` while connected through SSH to the device.

 ## License